Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupYomichanOnAndroid.md

 ??? question "Can I add, delete or modify a yomichan dictionary of my choice? <small>(click here)</small>"

-    - Yes, most dictionary should be compatible with JPMN format
+    - Yes, most dictionaries should be compatible with the JPMN format